-Monitoring of the hydrology in the river Røde Elv (Kuussuaq) started in 2013 and is now a part of the GeoBasis program.
+Monitoring of the hydrology in the river Røde Elv (Kuussuaq) started in 2013 and is now a part of the GeoBasis programme.
 The name of the river refers to the reddish color of the river caused by the iron rich material from decomposition of the basaltic mountains/bed rock in the area.
-Runoff from Røde Elv drainage basin is an important part of the water balance and an essential tool to estimate the total output of freshwater, sediment and nutrients from land to ocean.
+Runoff from Røde Elv drainage basin is an important part of the water balance and an essential tool to estimate the total output of freshwater, sediment, and nutrients from the land to the ocean.
 The drainage basin/watershed for Røde Elv vary in elevation from 0 to about 800 m asl and the size is estimated to 101 km2 of which roughly 20% is glacier covered (Figure 6.1).

-As part of the river monitoring a gaging station consisting of a multisonde mounted on a steel rag are deployed in the water every spring/summer.
-In 2015, the gaging station was mounted on a steep bedrock north of the bridge at the eastern side of the river (Figure 6.4).
+As part of the river monitoring a gaging station consisting of a multisonde mounted on a steel rag is submerged in the water every spring/summer.
+In 2015, the gaging station found its present position on a steep bedrock north of the bridge at the eastern side of the river (Figure 6.4).
 Multiple parameters like water level, water temperature, turbidity, conductivity and pH are recorded automatically.